Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 Pros: As with CHBO, the specificity of the market niche in which Nomad Stays operates can be a boon, allowing property managers to tailor their properties exactly to this kind of tenant.
 It is also boasts $0 fees on bookings as well as 0% commissions.
 And if you have a particularly large property you are trying to monetize, you’re in luck!
 Nomad Stays waives all annual listing fees for stays with more than 5 rooms.

 Cons: Nomad Stays can be particular about the properties they decide to list on their platform, and inclusion is not guaranteed.
-A one-off $39 application fee must be paid up-front for your property to be considered and, even then, it will only be picked up if its amenities are suitable for digital nomads who engage in remote work.
+A one-off $39 application fee must be paid up-front for your property to be considered, and even then, it will only be picked up if its amenities are suitable for digital nomads who engage in remote work.

 6. Landing